 The easiest way to prevent a dishwasher from leaking or malfunctioning is to avoid overloading it.
 Ensure that dishes are arranged in an organized fashion before running a cycle.
 Additionally, remember to double-check that the dishwasher detergent is the correct one for the type of dishwasher you have.

 If your dishwasher leaks from the door, it is likely because the door seal is loose.
 To fix this, tighten the screws around the dishwasher door.
 It’s also possible that your machine may be unleveled and requires setting to ensure it is leveled with the ground.
-You can do this by using a dishwasher leveling kit and/or using the up/down screw level on each of the feet.
+You can do this by using a dishwasher leveling kit.

-Even if there is no obvious wear, replace hoses every 5 years.
+Even if there is no obvious wear, replace hoses every five years.
 Use a reinforced steel-braided hose, as they are less likely to fail.

 Will a Dirty Dishwasher Cause Leaking?